 When you ask it about an action you are about to take the abacus casts Augury, ignoring components and casting time, revealing the answer it uncovers with the symbols on the beads.
 When Augury is cast in this way there is no cumulative chance to get a random reading.

 When you ask it about the chance of death the beads begin roiling and rapidly moving back and forth, revealing a number of skull symbols.
-Roll a d100 and the creature you asked the abacus about takes psychic damage equal to the roll - 50.
+Roll a d100 and the creature you asked the abacus about takes psychic damage equal to 50 less than the result of the roll.
 If this is a negative number they take no damage.